marcpaterno/spack_retreat/plan-for-standard-builds.md

 Each of the packages will be built in both *debug* and *profile* modes.
 Each will be built using a small number of supported compilers (and specific versions of those compilers).

+[CHG 2024-07-11 003]: # (We need to determine whether the whole stack will be built debug (ugh), or just SciSoft-developed packages.)

 2. A spack environment will be created corresponding to each standard build.
 Users of the standard builds will be able to use `spack env activate` to activate the standard environment, and then build their software against that standard environment.
-Users who are also developing all, or part, of LArSoft itself will also be able to set up the standard environment, and to build part of all of LArSoft in addition to their own experiment's software stack.
+Users who are also developing all, or part, of LArSoft itself will also be able to set up the standard environment, and to build part ~~of~~or all of LArSoft in addition to their own experiment's software stack.

 3. Experiments that are part of the LArSoft collaboration are encouraged to use one of the *most recent* standard builds as a base for their own development builds.
 One of the main reasons for creating the standard builds is to test new releases of the LArSoft suite against the experiment codes.
 If the experiment development builds do not use the standard builds then this testing becomes infeasible for the SciSoft team, and the effort spent creating the standard builds will be wasted.

+[CHG 2024-07-11 004]: # (We should not release unless we have a requestor.)

 4. Experiments that are part of the LArSoft collaboration are encouraged to use *one of* the standard builds as a base for their own production builds.
 This may not be the most recent standard build, since the pace of releases for production is determined by other factors than the pace of the releases of the LArSoft suite.